 How do you plan to increase these numbers?

 Keep doing paid SEO and getting my rankings up.
 I’m first page on a lot of the keywords and long tails, but around 5-9 on most of them.
 If I can get a handful up to 1-3, I estimate it will generate around 10k a month.
 I am expanding the site to include other related products too, which open up even more room for affiliate income.
 I started the site as a certain niche, but am starting to include related products.
 We’ll see how that goes.

 What’s the number one thing that you think most people will struggle with when following in your footsteps?

-Loosing motivation and getting discouraged with slow results.
+Losing motivation and getting discouraged with slow results.
 SEO takes time, sometimes a year or two before you really get going.
 And it sucks.
-Spending money on something you feel that has no effect on your site is tough to swallow sometimes.
+Spending money on something you feel has no effect on your site is tough to swallow sometimes.
 And you don’t want to be a fool and keep wasting money.
 But have faith, follow the SEO tactics that the mega-marketers are using and you will see results.
 Don’t give up.
 Others will and this leaves the affiliate market open for those that are willing to keep faith in the process.

 What kind of strategy have you employed to get your site ranking and earning?
 What kind of things will you do in the future?

 Document EVERYTHING.
 If you make a change, post on a forum for a no follow backlink, buy an SEO package, change alt text in an image, document it.
 You’re going to see changes over time and it’s hard enough knowing what caused it but if you have everything documented you can start to see trends and identify what is working.